Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Policies for Unobservable States

 The AoI belief can then be constructed as follows.

 with update rule

-In addition to the two cases considered here, there is a third case in which objects are detectable, but they are all identical so only the number of observed sources is revealed.
-While it is straightforward to derive the belief update rule for this case we omit it for brevity.
+In addition to the two considered cases, there is a third case in which objects are detectable, but they are all identical so only the number of observed sources is revealed.
+We omit this case, as it is straightforward to derive the belief update rule.

-\subsection{Approximate POMDP policies}
+\subsection{Approximate POMDP Policies}

 Because $b(\bm{\Lambda})$ is constructed from a countable MDP, the state space of the POMDP is also countable.
 Unfortunately, the conditions used in \cref{sec:policy_obs_states} to prove the existence of a optimal stationary policy are not straightforward to apply here since there is no natural ordering of the belief states.
 Furthermore, alternative sufficient conditions such as the ones given in~\cite{fernandez91, arapostathis93} are difficult to prove for the general source state model that we consider.
 Finally, relative value iteration is challenging due to the state augmentation caused by the belief vector.
 As a result, one often has to resort to sub-optimal policies based on the value function obtained in \cref{sec:policy_obs_states} for the observable state space using the two methods outlined below.
 Note that both methods can be applied in a myopic fashion as well by discarding the expectation term $\E_{\bm{\Lambda}_{t+1}}[\cdot]$.